webex/webex-js-sdk/CONTRIBUTING.md

 1. Edit source code in `MYPACKAGE`.
 2. Use `npm run build` to build all packages .
-3. Use `npm test -- --packages MYPACKAGE --node` to run the tests for just that package only in nodejs (Usually, we don't need to test both in node and the browser during development).
+3. Use `npm test -- --packages @webex/MYPACKAGE --node` to run the tests for just that package only in nodejs (Usually, we don't need to test both in node and the browser during development).
 4. Repeats steps 1-3 until the tests pass.

 `npm run build` is a bit tedious when making lots of changes, so instead, we can use `npm run distsrc` to point each package's `main` entry at the raw src and let `babel` compile on the fly.

 1. At the start of development, run `npm run distsrc` once.
 2. Edit source code in `MYPACKAGE`.
-3. Use `npm test -- --packages MYPACKAGE --node` to run the tests for just that package only in nodejs.
+3. Use `npm test -- --packages @webex/MYPACKAGE --node` to run the tests for just that package only in nodejs.
+4. Optionally, add environment variables to mimize logging and show any test specific logging, ie:
+   * LOGGER_LEVEL - set this to "log" to minimize the default verbose output
+   * DEBUG - if your test source includes the debug package set this to the appropriate string to enable debug output For exampe if you want to run only the plugin-messages test, and see the package specific logging, your command line would be:
+   > `LOGGER_LEVEL=log DEBUG=messages npm test -- --packages @webex/plugin-messages --node`
-4. Repeat steps 2-3 until the tests pass.
+5. Repeat steps 2-3 until the tests pass.
    > If you use VS Code, we've created a configuration to utilize the built-in debugger
    >    - Set breakpoints within the package you're working on
    >    - Select the `Test package` configuration